UKRSA Around the World Pattern

 Aesthetics often dictate the exact specifications of an ATW pattern.
 In general, the aim is to use a pattern that makes the runs on the outside of the frame as short as possible.
 This often requires some planning to decide how you will proceed in order to have best results.
 With the UKRSA pattern, before starting the mains it is necessary to determine the number of crosses to be done with the short side string.
 Generally, this is either 1, 2 or 3 crosses, but changes between different racket models and grommet configurations.
 However, there are some rules that can always be followed:

-- If the total number of crosses is odd, leave 2 crosses;
+- If the total number of crosses is odd, leave either 0 or 2 crosses;

-- If the total number of crosses is even, leave either 1 or 3 crosses, dependent on the following additional rules;
+- If the total number of crosses is even, leave either 1 or 3 crosses.

 - The direction of the weave of the last long side (LS) cross should be towards the long side of the racket (i.e. the cross finishes on the long side);